trex-paxos/trex-paxos-jvm/README.md

 }
 ```

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.
-This is only thirteen bytes of
+This is only fourteen bytes of
 data.

 You must also provide an implementation of the journal interface, which is similar to this definition: